-This work distinguishes itself from other publications about data-driven wind power forecasting on several aspects.
+This work distinguishes itself from other publications about data-driven wind farm power forecasting on several aspects.

-In literature, many models can be found for the power prediction of an individual turbine (Perez-Sanjines et al., 2022; Zehtabiyan-Rezaie et al., 2023; Ti et al., 2021; Kisvari et al., 2021; Lin and Liu, 2020; Daenens et al., 2024) (whether or not superposed afterwards into a farm).
-The model proposed in this paper predicts the power of a complete wind farm as a whole, without the need for a model for the individual turbines.
+In literature, many models can be found for the power prediction of an individual turbine (Perez-Sanjines et al., 2022; Zehtabiyan-Rezaie et al., 2023; Ti et al., 2021; Kisvari et al., 2021; Lin and Liu, 2020) (whether or not superposed afterwards into a farm).
+The model proposed in this paper predicts the power of a complete wind farm as a whole.

 Whereas wind farm operators possess typically huge amounts of SCADA data, due to confidentiality reasons, such data is rarely accessible to the research community.
-Consequently, in many publications about wind farm power and wake modeling, simulation data is generated with physics-based models (such as the low-fidelity static model Floris (Yin and Zhao, 2019; Park and Park, 2019) or mid-fidelity models (Zehtabiyan-Rezaie et al., 2023; Ti et al., 2021)), often only for relatively small virtual wind farms and for a limited set of wind conditions.
+Consequently, in many publications about wind farm power and wake modeling, simulation data is generated with physics-based models (such as the low-fidelity static model Floris (Yin and Zhao, 2019; Park and Park, 2019) or mid-fidelity models (Zehtabiyan-Rezaie et al., 2023; Ti et al., 2021)), often only for relatively small virtual 95 wind farms and for a limited set of wind conditions.
 In contrast, the data used in this paper is SCADA data from two large real-world offshore wind farms.

-Many data-driven models in literature have only a limited set of input features (e.g. restricted to wind speed (Perez-Sanjines et al., 2022) and wind direction or historic wind power series (Wang et al., 2017)), whereas the wind farm power model presented in this paper includes many more input parameters, all having a direct physical influence on the farm power (i.a. air density, turbulence intensity, wind direction variance, wind farm power setpoint and power limitations due to technical reasons).
+Many data-driven models in literature have only a limited set of input features (e.g. restricted to wind speed (Perez-Sanjines et al., 2022) and direction or historic wind power series (Wang et al., 2017)), whereas the wind farm power model presented in this paper includes many more input parameters, all having a direct physical influence on the farm power (i.a. air density, 100 turbulence intensity, wind direction variance, wind farm power setpoint and power limitations due to technical reasons).
 It is shown that adding these additional input parameters, improves significantly the accuracy of the model.